Home » House & Home » Organizing and Decluttering Ideas » Declutter Your Home Checklist: Den & Linen Closet

 Let the Decluttering Scavenger hunt begin!
 Pop back in with your successes or challenges!

-How many items were you able to check off of your checklist?
+How many items were you able to check off your checklist?

-What did you find that I need to add to the den and linen closet declutter your home checklist?
+What did you find I need to add to the declutter-your-home checklist for the den and linen closet?

 If you signed up for the Declutter Challenge, you received a link to the PDF in your email inbox.
-If you didn’t sign up for the challenge, but still want the Bedroom and Bathroom Declutter Checklist, you can grab it in the Subscriber Benefits Library, where all of the checklists will eventually land.
-Or, you can click the button below to subscribe to the Declutter Challenge.
-You can join the challenge at any time and will receive one email a week for 6 weeks with each of the 6 checklists.
+If you didn’t sign up for the challenge but still want the Bedroom and Bathroom Declutter Checklist, you can grab it in the Subscriber Benefits Library, where all the checklists are.
+You can also click the button below to subscribe to the Declutter Challenge.
+You can join the challenge at any time and receive one email weekly for six weeks with each of the six checklists.

 If you would like to refer back to this Declutter Your Home Checklist for Dens and Linen Closets in the future, bookmark this page or pin the following image!